Here is how we can help you

 On completion of a tenancy, we will again notify all necessary utilities & council tax depts of readings and move out dates etc. At this point you will become liable for any bills on the property.

-Whilst TJS Property People will take every step possible to prevent problems before they occur, problems do occasionally occur.
+Whilst we will take every step possible to prevent problems before they occur, problems do occasionally occur.
 There are several options available to the landlord to minimize the impact of these problems.

 Assuming that the correct insurance policies are in place, problems such as late rent to property damage can be covered and minimise any cost in repair and also ensure that rental income lost is reduced to a bare minimum.